 Benefits of Self-assessment

-Values and Guiding principles of Self-Assessment
+Values and Guiding Principles of Self-Assessment

-- Employees should be provided enough time to submit their self-evaluation before managers submit their review statements.
+- Employees should be provided with enough time to submit their self-evaluation before managers submit their review statements.